Quantum Phase Space Description of a Cosmological Minimal Massive Bigravity Model: Quantum Cosmology of a Minimal Bigravity Model in the Minisuperspace

 From point of view of quantum cosmology, this results suggest that the classical limit is difficult to achieve since there exist oscillations of the Wigner function for the three cases considered.
 Until the classical trajectory is on the highest peaks in Hartle-Hawking Wigner function, the decoherence of the Vilenkin function could be easier to obtain because it has fewer oscillations to the other cases due the interference terms not being present since there is only an expanding universe around $p=0$.
 Besides, with the presence of a tunneling scenario, it is possible avoid the classical initial singularity by means the probability for creation from nothing at a small nonvanish scale factor.
 By extremizing the marginal

 it is found that the size of initial scale factor corresponding to the maximum contribution of $|\psi(a)|^2$ is determinated by the frequency term $\epsilon$ and, as it can seen from Eq. \eqref{eq:epsilon_parameter}, by the mass of graviton $m$.
+Explicitly,

-In the context of minimal bigravity, the mass of graviton besides play a role of cosmological constant\citep{darabi_classical_2016} (taking a constant $\sigma = \frac{b}{a}$ in account).
-So, in concordance with\citep{habib_wigner_1990}, the deviation of classical behavior of Wigner functions is in function of the cosmological constant and therefore, in function of $m$.
-In addition, large mass gravitons at early universe has been already proposed for Hartle-Hawking boundary conditions in dRGT massive gravity\citep{sasaki_hartlehawking_2013}, giving a dynamical character to the mass of graviton.
+where $G$ is the gravitational constant, $m_P$ is the Plank mass and $a_1$ is the first zero of Airy function $\AiryAi(-x)$ (see Table \ref{tab:Airy}).
+In the context of minimal bigravity, the mass of graviton besides play a role of cosmological constant \cite{darabi_classical_2016} (taking a constant $\sigma = \frac{b}{a} \neq 1$ in account).
+So, in concordance with \cite{habib_wigner_1990}, the deviation of classical behavior of Wigner functions is in function of the cosmological constant and therefore, in function of $m$.
+In addition, Sasaki \textit{et al.} \cite{sasaki_hartlehawking_2013} have shown that at early universe for Hartle-Hawking boundary conditions, dRGT massive gravity give a dynamical character to the mass of graviton.
+They also shown that massive gravity sector improve the probability of a large number of e-foldings for a sufficiently large graviton mass comparable with the Hubble parameter during inflationary stage of order $m\approx 10^{12}$ GeV.